-Kouzin Dlo is a Haitian social enterprise that distributes a locally manufactured chlorine product for treating drinking water across urban Haiti through a network of female micro-entrepreneurs.
+Kouzin Dlo is a Haitian social enterprise funded by Jessica Laporte that distributes a locally manufactured chlorine product for treating drinking water across urban Haiti through a network of female micro-entrepreneurs.

 1 USD per 8 oz bottle and 2 USD per 16 oz bottle.

 Goal 6: Clean water and sanitation

 The disinfectant agent of this product, sodium hypochlorite, is manufactured and bottled by La Perle S.A. in Port au Prince, Haiti.
 It is also sold under the brand name of AquaJif.

-Kouzin Dlo works with a network of micro-entrepreneurs who sell the product in urban communities in Haiti.
+This product is distributed by a network of female micro-entrepreneurs in urban communities of Haiti.